 How your children can sponsor you to retire to Canada

 Your children or grandchildren can be your sponsors if you want to retire to Canada.
 They must:

-Even if you are really well-off and able to fully support yourself, it’s your children who in the eyes of the Canadian government must be responsible for all your basic needs.
+Even if you are really well-off and able to support yourself fully, it’s your children who, in the eyes of the Canadian government, must be responsible for all your basic needs.
 It is called an undertaking.